auau1662fr/holbertonschool-hbnb/part1/README.md

     User-->>Facade: return user
     Facade-->>API: success response
     API-->>Client: 201 Created

-Explanation
+Explanation:

-The API receives user data, passes it to the Facade, which creates a User instance and saves it through the Repository.
+The client sends user data to the API.
+The API delegates to the Facade, which creates a User instance and saves it in the Repository.
+The response is returned to the client.

 3.2 Place Creation
 sequenceDiagram